oldham123/cfa_level_iii/_readings/Reading 34 Risk Management Applications of Swap Strategies.md

 - Since the cash flows of an interest rate swap can be replicated by combining pay fixed and pay floating instruments, duration can be calculated in a similar way
   - The duration of a pay floating swap, is the duration of a fixed-rate bond, minus the duration of a floating-rate bond
+    - Whilst the duration of a floating-rate bond is generally zero, the next payment is usually fixed in advance, creating slight non-zero duration
+      - The convention is to set this duration half the number of years until the next reset period
   - The duration of a pay fixed swap is the duration ofa floating-rate bond, minus the duration of a fixed-rate bond

 - Given a swap with modified duration $\text{MD}_\text{swap}$, and a portfolio of current duration $\text{MD}_\text{P}$ and value $V_\text{P}$, and a desired duration $\text{MD}_\text{T}$, the required number of swaps is given by: